 Overnight camping trips are an incredible way to fully experience the amazing qualities of the Rogue, nature as a whole, and the people you are with.
 Most are surprised by the quality of the food, the overall comfort, and the many intangibles that characterize extended time on the river.

-We are extremely proud of our comfortable camping in wilderness places and each afternoon you will float into a fully set up camp (yes, even your tent) – it is not what most imagine camping to be.
+We have built a reputation for innovative and comfortable camping in wilderness places, for creative menus featuring local and organic produce & products, our attention to detail, & our overall hospitality.
+Each afternoon you will float into a fully set up – kitchen, drinks, chairs, and shade/rain fly (our ‘outdoor living room’), and your tents camp (yes, even your tent).
+Leaving you more time to explore and be with family and friends.
+The first afternoon we will have a “camp talk” and go over everything you need to know about our comfortable wilderness camping.
 Not only does it make the camping more comfortable it also leaves more time for hiking, exploring, or just hanging out next to a beautiful wild river with family and friends.
 As with all our overnight trips the food on the Rogue is excellent, something we are well known for, and served in a dining room where the sky is the ceiling.

 The relaxed pace of the 4-day allows us to fully immerse ourselves in the experience, with time for activities such as hiking, swimming, birding, beach games, and just lounging around.
 We spend the days floating down river, the evenings on large sandy beaches, and the nights under the stars.
 We fall asleep to the sound of the water gliding by and the anticipation of all that will come from the next day.